aporeto-inc/gaia/doc/documentation.md

 ## core/tenant

-### PCConfig
+### CNSConfig

-Holds the Prisma Cloud configuration for a namespace.
+Holds the CNS configuration for a namespace.

 #### Example